The Little Ghost: Games

 In the 1970s, the Berliner Spielkarten GmbH published a Happy Families card game with the illustrations of Preußler's book.

 Kai Haferkamp published a board game with the title The Little Ghost with the publisher Kosmos.
 In 2005 the memory game received the award of the best children game Kinderspiel des Jahres.
 In 2010 Haferkamp published a search game with the title “The Little Ghost – Souvenirs”.

 In 2016, Haferkamp published three more games with the toy company Habermaaß.
 One game is a Puzzle with three motives from Preußler's book, furthermore they published a memory game with the title “ The Little Ghost – Race to the castle Eulenstein”.
 The third game is a 3D memory game, with the title “ The Little Ghost – haunting in Eulenstein”.

 Theater

 Otfried Preußler wrote a stage play of The Little Ghost.
 The premiere was in the theater in Rosenheim, in 1989.
 Since 1990, the publisher for children theater has all the performance rights.
 Among others, the Augsburger Puppet show Augsburger Puppenkiste and Gerhards Puppet theater performed the stage play.

-Jewgenij Sitochin directed a children opera corresponding to the book from Preußler.
+Yevgeni Sitokhin directed a children opera corresponding to the book from Preußler.
 The premiere took place in the opera house in Graz Opernhaus Graz in 2011.
 Walther Soyka composed the music and the Libretto came from Bernhard Studlar.
 The Vienna Pocket opera produced it in cooperation with the Opera Graz.